 Environment conducive to success:

-The trainees evolve in a calm, secure and fun environment in the middle of the Landes forest and near the beach and the lake of Port d’Albret.
+The academy players evolve in a calm, secure and fun environment in the middle of the Landes forest and near the beach and the lake of Port d’Albret.

 Odyssey Tennis campers are in constant interaction with other tennis players.
 Players quickly develop strong friendships that allow them to quickly feel more comfortable and fully express their game on the court.

 In such a friendly environment, coaches also develop a strong bond and campers get in on it as they cheer each other on during games and create an uplifting and competitive atmosphere akin to college tennis matches.